Background

 Players working in parallel to create a deck of cards

-This is an example of an anti-case.
-We have another mobile game we use for our workshops where we allow small groups of players to compete in creating a deck of cards.
+This is an example of an anti-case, we chose to not solve the problem.
+Imagine a second mobile-game which allows small groups of players to compete in creating a deck of cards with certain characteristics.

 In this case, there’s a shared resource, the deck of cards.
 The addition of cards is done in parallel.
 There can be a “data integrity” issue, duplicated work, but the end result is easy to recover from, all done through human interaction.

 Early on we realized this was a potential issue.
-When we thought through solutions, we decided to play it by ear.
+When we thought through solutions, we decided to leave the potential in the game.
 An instructor can run the game in different ways, with different rules.
-So this was a false positive.
+So in this case, the solution wsa to leave it as is.

 Double deleting of resources on re-render using a 2D Library in React-Native